 Sand dams secure permanent water supply

 The linchpin in each of our project villages is the construction of rock catchment basins or sand dams that permanently secure the water supply.
 The sand dams are built where no more water can be seen even a few days after the rainy season: in the dry riverbeds.
 The construction works on a simple principle: The dam holds back the sand and becomes a water reservoir.
 The people and their livestock benefit from this.
 At the same time, the groundwater storage layer stabilizes, allowing trees and shrubs to grow more vigorously and leading to better yields in the fields.

 The self-help groups in the participating communities carry out the construction work themselves.
-They are closely supported by our partner organizations work with the people and not for them.
-For this reason, the organizations do not distribute aid or cash, but bring expertise, training, logistical support, tools and some of the construction materials, such as cement and probation steel.
-Sand, gravel and rock, on the other hand, are contributed by the self-help groups.
-They spend months collecting and procuring the necessary quantities.
+They are closely supported by our partner organizations.
+Cooperation begins at the planning stage.
+The self-help groups receive construction plans, training, logistical support, tools and some of the building materials such as cement, steel and wood.
+Sand, gravel and stone, on the other hand, are contributed by the self-help groups.
+For months, they collect and procure the necessary quantities.
 Then construction begins under the guidance of experts from the partner organizations.

 First, the bedrock is exposed and a concrete wall is anchored.
 This wall is the actual dam and is designed in stages so that it can cope with floods of varying intensity while still allowing sufficient water to pass through for the communities downstream.
 Over the course of three rainy seasons, a shallow sand plain forms in front of the dams, upstream, which serves as a storage medium and prevents the water from evaporating as it would in an open reservoir.
-The sand also improves water quality by filtering the water.
+Water is conveniently drawn off directly next to the dams by hand pump.